Ohio English Language Proficiency Screener (OELPS) FAQ

 The OELPS is administered if a student:

-• Transfers from a different Ohio school or a school in an ELPA21 state (Arkansas, Iowa, Louisiana, Nebraska, Oregon, and West Virginia) and student records indicate the student is a potential English learner but do not include documentation of English learner identification with the OELPS or the ELPA21 Screener; or
+• Transfers from a different Ohio school or a school in an ELPA21 state (Arkansas, Iowa, Louisiana, Mississippi, Nebraska, Oregon, Tennessee, and West Virginia) and student records indicate the student is a potential English learner but do not include documentation of English learner identification with the OELPS or the ELPA21 Screener; or

 • Transfers from a non-ELPA21 state and is a potential English learner based on responses to the Language Usage Survey (or similar document).
 Students transferring from a non-ELPA21 state are subject to Ohio’s English learner identification, and their identification as an English learner is to be based on the results of the OELPS.